auremoser/mozsci/log/worklog.md

 * fluxx blog post and FAQS for OWF host orgs

-* wow pasteur wrap up post to all mofo
 * fill out activity map
 * travel and accommodations for IFF (on hold until further notice)
 * DEC 15 - workweek schedule